Asbestos: Production

 In 2017, 1.3 million tonnes of asbestos were mined worldwide.
 Russia was the largest producer with 53% of the world total, followed by Kazakhstan (16%), China (15%), and Brazil (11.5%).
-Asia consumes some 70% of the asbestos produced in the world with China, India and Indonesia the largest consumers.
+Asia consumes some 70% of the asbestos produced in the world with China, India and Indonesia being the largest consumers.

-In 2009, about 9% of the world's asbestos production was mined in Canada.
+In 2009, about 9% of the world's asbestos production was in Canada.
 In late 2011, Canada's remaining two asbestos mines, both located in Quebec, halted operations.
 In September 2012, the Quebec government halted asbestos mining.